-- The monthly Employees' Tax must be determined on the higher of the actual or the deemed remuneration of the directors of a company - - Where the actual remuneration is used, Employees' Tax is payable by the director and must be calculated on the actual remuneration; - Where the deemed remuneration is the highest, Employees' Tax on the deemed remuneration exceeding the Employees' Tax on the actual remuneration must be paid by the company and the difference must be paid by the director by way of a deduction from the director's actual remuneration.
+- The monthly employees' tax must be determined on the higher of the actual or the deemed remuneration of the directors of a company - - Where the actual remuneration is used, employees' tax is payable by the director and must be calculated on the actual remuneration; - Where the deemed remuneration is the highest, employees' tax on the deemed remuneration exceeding the employees' tax on the actual remuneration must be paid by the company and the difference must be paid by the director by way of a deduction from the director's actual remuneration.

-- The remuneration shown must be the amount of actual remuneration which is paid/payable to the director for the tax year. - The amount of PAYE will be the sum of the PAYE that was deducted from the actual remuneration of the director and the PAYE paid by the company in respect of the deemed remuneration of that director. - The salaries paid to directors must be reflected under code 3615 and all other components of the remuneration (bonus, allowance, benefits, etc.) must be reflected against the existing codes.
+The remuneration shown must be the amount of actual remuneration which is paid / payable to the director for the tax year.

+- The amount of PAYE will be the sum of the PAYE that was deducted from the actual remuneration of the director and the PAYE paid by the company in respect of the deemed remuneration of that director. - The salaries paid to directors must be reflected under code 3615 and all other components of the remuneration (bonus, allowance, benefits, etc.) must be reflected against the existing codes.

-16.4 STUDENTS AND SCHOLARS
+14.4 STUDENTS AND SCHOLARS

-Employee definition in Paragraph 1 of the 4th Schedule
+Reference to the Act Employee definition in Paragraph 1 of the Fourth Schedule

 Full-time students and scholars do not fall in a specific category and are taxed in the same manner as any other employee.
-The employer must determine, according to the rules for standard employment and nonstandard employment (25% deduction), which applicable method of deducting Employees' Tax must be used.
+The employer must determine, according to the rules for standard employment and non-standard employment (25% deduction), which applicable method of deducting employees' tax must be used.

-16.5 SEASONAL WORKERS
+14.5 SEASONAL WORKERS

-Employee definition in Paragraph 1 of the 4th Schedule
+Employee definition in Paragraph 1 of the Fourth Schedule

-- A seasonal worker is a person who is only employed during a peak period for a specific period, for example: - Persons employed on a fruit farm during the picking season to pick and pack fruit; - Persons employed on a sheep farm to assist with either the lambing or shearing; - Factories that require additional help during the canning season. - A tax period commences at the date the employee was employed and ends on the date his/her employment was terminated. - If the season extends over the following tax year, the employer must issue two IRP5/IT3(a) in respect of the two tax periods.
-For example, the employee will have two periods where a season extends from 15 November to 20 May, namely 15 November to 28 February (1st tax year) and 1 March to 20 May (2nd tax year).
+- A seasonal worker is a person who is only employed during a peak period for a specific period, for example: - Persons employed on a fruit farm during the picking season to pick and pack fruit; - Persons employed on a sheep farm to assist with either the lambing or shearing: - Factories that require additional help during the canning season. - A tax period commences at the date the employee was employed and ends on the date his/her employment was terminated. - If the season extends over the following tax year, the employer must issue two IRP5/IT3(a) in respect of the two tax periods. - For example, the employee will have two periods where a season extends from 15 November to 20 May, namely 15 November to 28 February (1st tax year) and 1 March to 20 May (2nd tax year).
 Two IRP5/IT3(a)s must be issued for the two periods as the employee has two tax periods in one service period.

-16.6 EMPLOYEES BETWEEN 65 AND 74 YEARS
+14.6 EMPLOYEES BETWEEN 65 AND 74 YEARS

+Section 6(2)(b)

-Paragraph 11B(6) and Section 6(2)(b) of the 4th Schedule Paragraph 2(4) of the 4th Schedule
+Paragraph 2(4) of the Fourth Schedule

-- Employees' Tax deductions for persons between the ages of 65 and 74 years must be made according to the tables for persons between the ages of 65 and 74 years from the beginning of the tax period (e.g. 1 March) during which the employee turns 65 and not as from the month the qualifying age between the ages of 65 and 74 years is attained. - Employees between the ages of 65 and 74 years must furnish the employer with a written declaration or a copy of his/her identification document as confirmation thereof before a rebate in terms of 6(2)(b) will be allowed.
-Where no such proof is submitted, the employer is obliged to determine the PAYE liability according to the tables applicable to persons between the ages of 65 and 74 years.
+Employees' tax deductions for persons between the ages of 65 and 74 years must be made according to the tables for persons between the ages of 65 and 74 years from the beginning of the tax period (e.g. 1 March) during which the employee turns 65 and not as from the month the qualifying age between the ages of 65 and 74 years is attained.

-16.7 EMPLOYEES 75 YEARS OR OLDER
+14.7 EMPLOYEES 75 YEARS OR OLDER